|Guide||♦||18 Triplogs||Mine 0||0 Topics|

 The trails are in good shape, but very faint in sections.
 These trails are no longer maintained and see few visitors.
 I recommend you go prepared with no less than the Official GPS Route.

 The China Wall trail is pretty steep on the backside, be careful out there!

-Hike: Descending the Bronco Trail towards Cottonwood Creek, you will find a trail intersection signpost about half a mile from the #247 trail, with only the Bronco Trail marked on the trail sign post.
+Descending the Bronco Trail towards Cottonwood Creek, you will find a trail intersection signpost about half a mile from the #247 trail, with only the Bronco Trail marked on the trail signpost.
 It tells you to take a sharp right turn.
 What if you didn't?
 Let's find out!

 So the China Wall is apparently coming in from the ridge to the west, though I couldn't tell.
-Anyways, continue to proceed south and in short time you will come to a newly reconstructed corral.
-This happens to be the best looking corral I've encountered in an AZ wilderness, so take a minute to admire it!
+Anyways, continue to proceed south and in a short time, you will come to a newly reconstructed corral.
+This happens to be the best-looking corral I've encountered in an AZ wilderness, so take a minute to admire it!

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.